betorvs/secret-to-handler/README.md

-  -l, --label-selectors string         Query for labelSelectors (e.g. release=stable,environment=qa) -m, --main-handler string            Main handler of type set to add all new handlers (default "all-alerts") -N, --namespace string               Namespace to which to limit this check -s, --secure                         Use TLS connection to API -n, --sensu-namespace string         Namespace to which to limit this check -t, --trusted-ca-file string         TLS CA certificate bundle in PEM format
+  -l, --label-selectors string         Query for labelSelectors (e.g. release=stable,environment=qa) -m, --main-handler string            Main handler of type set to add all new handlers (default "all-alerts") -N, --namespace string               Namespace to which to limit this check -R, --reserved-names string          Reserved Names already in use for Sensu that cannot be used anymore (list splited by comma , )
+  -s, --secure                         Use TLS connection to API -n, --sensu-namespace string         Namespace to which to limit this check -t, --trusted-ca-file string         TLS CA certificate bundle in PEM format